-Any other project proposed by the Authority in addition to the projects listed in this subdivision must be approved by the General Assembly prior to construction subdivision requires prior consultation with the Joint Legislative Commission on Governmental Operations pursuant to G.S.
+Any other project proposed by the Authority in addition to the projects listed in this subdivision must be approved by the General Assembly prior to eonstruction.subdivision requires prior consultation with the Joint Legislative Commission on Governmental Operations pursuant to G.S.
 120-76.1 no less than 180 days prior to initiating the process required by Article 7 of Chapter 159 of the General Statutes.

-A-With the exception of the five projects set forth in sub-subdivisions a. and c. of this subdivision, the Turnpike Projects selected for construction by the Turnpike Authority Authority, prior to the letting of a contract for the project, shall meet the following conditions: (i) two of the projects must be ranked in the top 35 based on total score on the Department produced list entitled "Mobility Fund Project Scores" dated June 6, 2012; and, in addition, may be subject to G.S.
+A-With the exception of the four projects set forth in sub-subdivisions a. and c. of this subdivision, the Turnpike Projects selected for construction by the Turnpike Authority Authority, prior to the letting of a contract for the project, shall meet the following conditions: (i) two of the projects must be ranked in the top 35 based on total score on the Department-produced list entitled "Mobility Fund Project Scores" dated June 6, 2012, and, in addition, may be subject to G.S.
 136-18(39a); (ii) of the projects not ranked as provided in (i), one may be subject to G.S.
-136-18(39a); (iii) shall be included in any applicable locally adopted comprehensive transportation plans plans; and (iv) shall be shown in the current State Transportation Improvement Plan prior to the letting of a contract for the Turnpike Project.
-Plan; and (v) toll projects must be approved by the affected Metropolitan Planning Organization and Rural Transportation Planning Organization for tolling."
+136-18(39a); (iii) the projects shall be included in any applicable locally adopted comprehensive transportation plans and plans; (iv) the projects shall be shown in the current State Transportation Improvement Plan prior to the letting of a contract for the Turnpike Project.
+Program; and (v) toll projects must be approved by all affected Metropolitan Planning Organizations and Rural Transportation Planning Organizations for tolling."